 6. They’re Safer for Those with Balance Issues

-Because the treadmill won’t move without you specifically working to make it move, there’s no risk of the belt moving unexpectedly and causing injury.
+Because a manual treadmill won’t move without you specifically working to make it move, there’s no risk of the belt moving unexpectedly and causing injury.
 Or flying off because you hit a button and the speed has increased beyond your capacity.

-Note: Again curved treadmills are a slightly different story.
-They can actually be more dangerous for those who don’t know who to utilize their body to slow down the machine.
+Note: Again, a curved manual treadmill is a slightly different story.
+It can actually be more dangerous for those who don’t know who to utilize their body to slow down the machine.

 7. You Have Full Control of the Workout

 Go the speed you want to go at any time.
-With a manual treadmill, you get to control the pace by exerting more effort instead of trying to keep up with a speed you set on a screen.
+With a manual treadmill, you get to control the pace by exerting extra force instead of trying to keep up with a speed you set on a screen.

 As a coach, I love this because it means you’ll ease in to your workout.
-Starting out at an easy pace and then slowly progressing as you feel good.
+Start out at an easy pace and then slowly progress as you feel good.

-And just like a standard treadmill, you’re going to get some cushioning which can help to soften the impact on joints from your workouts.
+And just like my favorite running treadmill, you’re going to get some cushioning which can help to soften the impact and reduce strain on your joints from your workouts.

-There are a few big areas here that could matter based on your needs.
+There are a few manual treadmill disadvantages that could matter based on your needs.

-In the case of curved treadmills this often means going to fast, but on flat manual models it often means going slower than you planned and thus decreasing the impact of the workout.
+In the case of curved treadmills this often means going too fast, but on flat manual models it often means going slower than you planned and thus decreasing the impact of the workout.

 Fatigue for Long Distance

-Flat-bed manual treadmills really aren’t built for distance running or much heavy running at all.
-They are not as sturdy and the extra effort required, will drain your energy faster making it harder to hit any long distance goals.
+Flat-bed manual treadmills really aren’t built for long endurance sessions.
+They are not as sturdy and since extra effort required, it will drain your energy faster, making it harder to hit any long distance goals.
+So many don’t plan your marathon training around a manual treadmill.

 Even when it comes to manual treadmills, there is no “one size fits all” option.
 Instead, you can choose from several different options on the market to find exactly what you want.

-When it comes to self-propelled treadmills, here’s what you’ll find:
+When it comes to self-propelled treadmills, you’ll find various categories:

 Standard Manual Treadmills